Port Elizabeth Opera House

 The Beginnings

 The theatre was first leased to the Wheeler Brothers, entrepreneurs who used to bring out overseas companies to perform in South Africa.
-The opening play was J. M. Barrie's (Peter Pan) “Walker London” (Published 1892) a highly successful comedy.
+The opening play was J. M. Barrie's (Peter Pan) Walker, London (Published 1892) a highly successful comedy.
 From then on the theatre was well used by visiting companies and local societies.
 After the Wheeler Brothers' season, the theatre was taken over by the Port Elizabeth Amateur Operatic and Dramatic Society with a season of Gilbert & Sullivan - The Mikado, The Pirates of Penzance.

 Other companies came along with popular plays and melodramas - East Lynne, The Silver King, Little Lord Fauntleroy and others.
 South Africa's first outstanding actor-manager, Leonard Rayne, always included the Opera House on his tours.
 Charles Hawtrey produced the popular Charley's Aunt.
 In 1896 the shape of things to come was foreshadowed when the American entertainer, Owl Hertz, included P.E.'s first cinematograph show in his programme.
 The outbreak of the Anglo-Boer War did not stop the flow of entertainments at the Opera House.
 The P.E.A.O.D.S. put on Gilbert & Sullivan operetta’s to raise money for various war funds, something which their successors, the P.E.
 Gilbert & Sullivan Society, were to repeat during the Second World War.

 In 1902, The D'Oyly Carte Opera Company came out from England to present a season of Gilbert & Sullivan, and the same year was the arrival of Wilson Barrett of The Sign of the Cross came.
-The first successful play by a modern South African playwright, Stephen Black, - Helena's Rape ~ was put in 1909, and in the same year the Wheeler Brothers brought out the Gaiety Company to perform Our Miss Gibbs.
+The first successful play by a modern South African playwright, Stephen Black, - Helena's Hope ~ was put in 1909, and in the same year the Wheeler Brothers brought out the Gaiety Company to perform Our Miss Gibbs.
 As part of the celebrations for the founding of the Union of South Africa in 1910, the George Edwards Company put on The Dollar Princess.

 Meanwhile cinema shows were becoming more frequent.
 "Wolfram's Bioscope" paid visits at regular intervals, and between the wars the number of cinema shows increased until by the end of the Second World War the theatre had become mainly a cinema with occasional live shows.
 Typical of his early film shows at the Opera House was the one on October 27, 1904, when he screened The Invasion of England "a graphic reproduction of the recent military and naval manoeuvres in the English Channel", The Motor Boat Race "between Dover and Calais,", The Great Fire at Toronto, "The biggest conflagration in the history of Canada; 14 acres destroyed.
 Buildings dynamited, scenes of ruin and desolation".", A Drama in the Air "A terrible experience of two aeronaut's balloon encounters in a storm, struck by lightening and consumed by fire.
 The car and its occupants fall into the sea.
 A timely rescue."The International Congress of the Salvation Army while "General Booth reviews his soldiers, (black and white) men, women and children from all parts of the world, amidst the wildest enthusiasm," and Mrs Brown's Holiday Adventures "The most side-splitting comedy ever presented".